The Car Connection Nissan Cube Overview

-The current version of the Cube is one of the few truly assymetrical (outside of the dash and steering wheel) models on the market.
+The final version of the Cube was one of the few models on the market with truly asymmetrical exterior styling.
 Its side profile is somewhat conventional, with slab sides, a vertical tail, and only beveled window corners to offset its square lines.
-But then go round to the rear, and you'll notice that not only is the rear fifth door side-hinged, with a radical window line featuring one side that wraps around the corner of the Cube while the other is interrupted with a thick metal pillar.
+But go around to the rear, and you'll notice that not only is the rear fifth door side-hinged, but the radical window line has one side that wraps continuously around the corner of the Cube--while the other is interrupted with a thick metal pillar.

-Inside, the quirks continue, with a flowing dashboard shape modeled after a Jacuzzi whirlpool tub (supposedly) that includes a flat central panel on top that can house a small oval tray of grass, or the synthetic equivalent.
-That's a feature found on no other car offered for sale in the U.S. today.
-Not quite a van, not really a crossover, perhaps closest to a compact hatchback--though it doesn't look like one thanks to its rear asymmetry--the Nissan Cube remains a relatively rare car on U.S. roads.The quirks don't keep the Cube from being a functionally useful vehicle.
-Far from it, in fact.
-While the boxy Nissan doesn't quite hit the supreme utility of uber-boxes like the old Honda Element, its upright lines let four adults sit tall in comfort inside.
-The front seats in particular are more comfortable than those of most small cars, and that side-opening rear door--along with the low cargo floor--lets the Cube swallow a lot of cargo.
-Regrettably, the rear seat-back doesn't fold flat, leaving the forward end of the load floor tilted.
+Inside, the quirks continued, with a flowing dashboard shape (supposedly) modeled after a Jacuzzi whirlpool tub that featured a flat central panel on top.
+It was promoted as a place to put a small oval tray of grass, or its synthetic equivalent--a feature found on no other car offered for sale in the U.S..
+Not quite a van, not really a crossover, perhaps closest to a compact hatchback--though it doesn't look like one thanks to the asymmetry at the rear--the Nissan Cube remained a relatively rare car on U.S. roads.The quirks didn't keep the Cube from being a functionally useful vehicle.
+It didn't quite hit the supreme utility of uber-boxes like the old Honda Element, but the upright lines let four adults sit tall in comfort inside.
+The front seats in particular were more comfortable than those of most small cars, and that side-opening rear door--along with the low cargo floor--let the Cube swallow a lot of cargo.
+Regrettably, the rear seat-back never folded flat, leaving the forward end of the load floor raised.

-While the Cube holds the road well, its soft ride produces plenty of body roll if you hurl it around a corner.
-It maintains its poise in turns, but there's a lot of body roll.
-And because it's short and narrow, but tall, rough surfaces produce a fair amount of bobbing.
-It's also more susceptible to side winds than many other vehicles in the class.
+While the Cube held the road well, its soft ride produced plenty of body roll if you hurled it around corners.
+It kept its poise in turns, but there was always a lot of body roll.
+And because it's short and narrow, but tall, rough surfaces produced a fair amount of bobbing--and left it more susceptible to side winds than many other vehicles in the class.

-The single engine is a 122-horsepower, 1.8-liter four-cylinder paired to either a good six-speed manual gearbox or Nissan's continuously variable transmission (CVT).
-The performance lets Nissan's box merge into fast-flowing traffic with either option.
+The single engine was a 122-horsepower, 1.8-liter four-cylinder paired to either a good six-speed manual gearbox or Nissan's continuously variable transmission (CVT).
+The performance let Nissan's box merge into fast-flowing traffic with either option.

-The Nissan Cube's low price--it starts at less than $15,000--doesn't preclude a decent set of standard features.
-You get power windows and air conditioning on every model, and last year a passenger seat armrest became standard to join the one on the driver's side.
-There's also the usual array of electronic safety systems, including electronic stability control and anti-lock brakes.
+The Nissan Cube's low price--it started at less than $15,000--didn't preclude a decent set of standard features: power windows and air conditioning were standard on every model, and in 2013, a passenger-seat center armrest joined the one for the driver's seat.
+There was also the usual array of electronic safety systems, including electronic stability control and anti-lock brakes.